QiaoJiang123/data_acquisition/legal_data_acquisition/govinfo/README.md

 The code to download all metadata for cases is in ***Govinfo_case_metadata_download.py***

 You may need to run this code multiple times due to request limits of the website.
+Also, sometimes, the metadata of some case can be downloaded successfully but is not the desired one.
+You just need to redownload it.

 ## Metadata extraction